akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 @java[The commandler handler to process each command is decided by the state class (or state predicate) that is given to the `commandHandlerBuilder` and the match cases in the builders.
 Several builders can be composed with `orElse`:]
-@scala[The command handler to process each command is decided by a `CommandHandler.byState` command handler, which is a function from `State => CommandHandler`:]
+@scala[The command handler to process each command is composed by two levels of command handlers, one which matches on the state and then delegates to the another handler, specific to the state:]

 Scala
 :  @@snip [InDepthPersistentBehaviorSpec.scala](/akka-persistence-typed/src/test/scala/docs/akka/persistence/typed/InDepthPersistentBehaviorSpec.scala) { #by-state-command-handler }